[Download CV as pdf]

 Operations Analyst, Bear, Stearns & Co., Inc., Dec.
 2003 – July 2004

-Economic Inquiry, Journal of Economic Behavior & Organization (x 2), Southern Economic Journal, Telecommunications Policy (x 2)
+Australian Economic Letters, Economic Inquiry, Economics and Business Letters, Journal of Economic Behavior & Organization (x 2), Journal of Economics & Management Strategy, Southern Economic Journal, Telecommunications Policy (x 2)

 Federal Communications Commission (Jun.
 2014 – Sep.
 2015)